mattrude/radio-clock-rebuild/README.md

-# radio-clock-rebuild
+# Radio Clock Rebuild

-This is a rebuild of the ES100 Radio Clock develment board.
+This is a rebuild of the ES100 Radio Clock development board.